rngesus-wept/puflantu/artifacts/steamed.md

 CHALMERS: Yes, I should be- Good Lord, what is happening in there!?
 QALMUZ: Yes, leave-GER go- Good lord, that-place what happen-3S ???

-SKINNER: Aurora borealis?
+SKINNER: Aurora australis?
-USKENU: aurora borealis
+USKENU: aurora australis

-CHALMERS: Uh- aurora borealis!?
+CHALMERS: Uh- aurora australis!?
 At this time of year, at this time of day, in this part of the country, localized entirely within your kitchen!?
-QALMUZ: Uh - aurora borealis!? year-gen this-time, day-GEN this-time, country-GEN this-place, 2S-GEN kitchen whole-ADV interior-ADV ?
+QALMUZ: Uh - aurora australis!? year-gen this-time, day-GEN this-time, country-GEN this-place, 2S-GEN kitchen whole-ADV interior-ADV ?

 SKINNER: Yes!
 USKENU: Yes!